 Policy and guidance

-As part of our commitment to the sport England Beach Soccer has developed a Safeguarding and Protecting Young People Policy along with Good Practice Guidance.
+As part of our commitment to Beach Soccer with the guidance of the FA and Sport England we have developed a Safeguarding and Protecting Young People Policy along with Good Practice Guidance.

 England Beach Soccer Best Practice and Guidance

 It has been designed to both inform and guide those within our sport on all aspects of safeguarding and should be adopted by all members of the beach soccer community.

 Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.
 Safeguarding means: protecting children from abuse and maltreatment. preventing harm to children's health or development.

 Report all safeguarding concerns by using the attached form for guidance and email firstname.lastname@example.org

 Young people are the future of our sport.
 They participate in beachsoccer in various ways, from playing to volunteering and should be able to do so in a safe and happy environment.